pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 I think print equation layout is a thoroughly bad fit, building it into the web actually damages the platform, just like tables have taken a two decades to become unscrewed (oh hi Google, still using tables for layout in some products).

-Even the simplest examples, we run into "fun" traditions that are problematic.
+Even for the simplest examples, we run into "fun" print equation layout traditions that are problematic.
 The easiest to understand are the many text-dependent behaviors, i.e., layout behavior that changes depending on the specific text nodes present (beyond the obvious layout changes from having different text nodes).

 The simplest example is probably: single letter variables are italic, multi-letter ones are upright.
 This is pure tradition, i.e., something a lot of people like to do.
 Obviously people sometimes don't do this.
-Obviously, there's no technical difficulty to make this happen as an author / authoring tool.
+Obviously, there's no technical difficulty to make this happen as an author / authoring tool on the web today.
 But as a feature for the web it is weirdly different from any CSS/text rendering features we have; that's just not how styling text works.

 A more complex example are moveable limits.
-For example the expression `\sum_{i=0}^\infty` would, at plain view, indicate we get Σ (sigma) with a subscript of "i=0" and a superscript of ∞.
+For example the TeX expression `\sum_{i=0}^\infty` would, at plain view, indicate we get a summation symbol with a subscript of "i=0" and a superscript of infinty.

 However, this depends.
-As an inline expression, most print equation layout systems will lay this out as I just described.
+As an inline expression, TeX will lay this out as I just described.

 $\sum_{i=0}^\infty$